 Need I say more?
 Yes, yes I must.
 This next wave of Albanians occupied mainly my couch for longer than I dare calculate.
-The couch, that realistically has a place to sit five adult bodies, was constantly occupied by layers of loud Albanians, Albanian feet, and Albanian arms with cell phones superglued to them.
+The couch, which realistically has a place to seat five adult bodies, was constantly occupied by layers of loud Albanians, Albanian feet, and Albanian arms with cell phones superglued to them.
 Sometimes only two bodies occupied the whole square footage of the couch while the rest of us spilled onto the floor and small stools.
 I often found myself standing up in the kitchen on the periphery giving myself some fresh air to breathe, and it was the only place free of Albanians.
 When they finally left and against all rules, they left one behind.
 My mother-in-law planned to stay with us for “a while” (insert face-slap emoji).
-Not even a week after that, another wave of Albanians visited.
+Not even a week after that, another wave of two more Albanians visited.
 I am not exaggerating.

 For what seemed like an eternal year after this, there was a permanent art installation titled “Albanian Mother-In-Law Reclined” sitting in my favorite spot on the couch.
 Only recently have I been able to sit on my couch undisturbed, totally relaxed, and unbothered by Albanian speech.
 It was a shocking and most wondrous event.
 Who knew that sitting on your own couch could be such a luxury.
 However, my poor couch had been molested and lost the firm refuge it once confidently offered.
 I mourned the loss of my dear 10-year-old couch with the purchase of a new sectional and it is well-formed and pleasing.

 Along with a new couch relationship, I also experienced additional visitors during this time, along with fits of Albanian rage aimed towards me, more unwanted drama, and so much added frustration.
 Yet, through it all, I indeed learned much about myself.
 Like the Grinch, whose heart grew three sizes, I too realized I had learned more patience than humanly possible.
-I learned that being gracious is not a once in a while attribute to behold, but something to practice all the time - like it or not.
-As much as my family can drive me crazy, I wouldn't trade them for the world.
+I learned that being gracious is not a once-in-a-while attribute to behold, but something to practice all the time - like it or not.
+As much as my Albanian family can drive me crazy, I wouldn't trade them for the world.
 Simply put, I love them no matter what.

 In conclusion, as this holiday season commences, I wish you all grace.
 Enough grace to face all your family drama.
 Enough grace to realize that kids will always want every toy they see (especially the one they didn’t get from Santa).
 Enough grace to forgive yourself when you feel like you just can’t take it anymore.

-From my Albanian filled home to yours, I wish you a Merry Christmas or Gëzuar Krishtlindjet!
+From my Albanian-filled home to yours, I wish you a Merry Christmas or Gëzuar Krishtlindjet!

 Check out the newest Blog addition "Travel" where I will update my travel stories.